MyOutDeskLLC/SalesforcePhp/README.md

 $api->getLimits();
 ```

+### Security Token
+Please visit `YOUR_DOMAIN.com/_ui/system/security/ResetApiTokenEdit` to get a security token reset.
+It will email the user.
+This must be
+appended to the back of the password when authenticating with the password flow **unless** you are using a whitelisted IP address range.

 ### OAuth Flow (Recommended)
 When deploying the above, a new application should be installed called `SalesforcePhpApi` under `Apps -> App Manager`, find
 SalesforcePhpApi, click the dropdown and select `View`